Love a good steak? Want to cook it like a pro?

 Step 2 – Season the Steaks

-Pat steak dry with a paper towel.
-Season steaks with an even cover of the steak rub.
+Let the steaks come to room temperature (about 30 minutes).
+Pat the steak dry with a paper towel—season steaks with an even cover of the steak rub.

-Step 3 – How Long to Smoke The Ribeye Steaks?
+Step 3 – Smoke The Ribeye Steaks

 Once the grill has reached cooking temperature, place it on the grill grates.
+Leave for about 60-90 minutes, checking the internal temperature.

-Step 5 – How to Reverse Sear Ribeye Steaks
+Step 4 – How to Reverse Sear Ribeye Steaks

-To reverse sear, remove the steaks when they are 5°F from the desired temperature.
+To reverse sear, remove the steaks when they are 5°F from the desired temperature and increase the grill temperature to the highest available.

-Return to the hot grill grates for 2-3 minutes on each side, or until you have the beautiful grill marks.
+Return to the hot grill grates on each side for 2-3 minutes or until you have the beautiful grill marks.

 Cover in foil and let the steak rest for 5-10 minutes.